Journal Description

 - by Gitte BallingConvergence, Ahead of Print.
 During the COVID-19 pandemic, TikTok quickly became an important source for connection and entertainment, as people made creative videos and participated in TikTok challenges.
 The app’s affordances contributed to the emergence of sub-communities, including BookTok, which connected readers across a sociotechnical landscape, and launched backlist titles onto best-seller lists.
 Using interviews with publishers and booksellers in Denmark and the United States, observations of booksellers’ in-store BookTok displays, and analysis of content created by publishers and online influencers on BookTok, this study examines how BookTok disrupts Darnton’s (1982) Communications Circuit and its subsequent revisions.
 It explores the […]

-- by Martina Skrubbeltrang MahnkeConvergence, Ahead of Print.
+- by Martina Skrubbeltrang MahnkeConvergence, Volume 30, Issue 6, Page 1974-1991, December 2024.
 Following the widely noticed launch of ChatGPT 3.5 in November 2022, an unprecedented number of users have started to experiment with generative AI for communication purposes.
 Prior studies have shown how users are commodified by platforms, and the unprecedented development of generative AI raises hence once again questions of platform dynamics vs user agency.
 In this study, we argue that platformized generative AI (GenAI) actively ‘talks back’ to their users, prompting them to act accordingly.
-Theoretically, we develop the concept of data reflectivity as a critical lens, showing that users exhibit reflective practices.
-These allow them […]
+Theoretically, we develop the concept of data reflectivity as a critical lens, showing that users exhibit […]